EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 #> # … with 399,990 more rows
 ```

 Instead of problems and mistakes like in the CFPB embeddings, we now see words related to sports, especially baseball, where an error is a certain kind of act recorded in statistics.
 This could present a challenge for using the GloVe embeddings with the CFPB text data.
-Remember that different senses or uses of the same word are conflated in word embeddings; the high dimensional space of any set of word embeddings cannot distinguish between different uses of a word, such as the word "error".
+Remember that different senses or uses of the same word are conflated in word embeddings; the high-dimensional space of any set of word embeddings cannot distinguish between different uses of a word, such as the word "error".

 What is closest to the word `"month"` in these pre-trained \index{embeddings!GloVe}GloVe embeddings?\index{embeddings!pre-trained}